Quantum synchronization at the critical point of Floquet driven Rydberg atoms: Acknowledgments

 We acknowledge funding from the National Key R and D Program of China (Grant No. 2022YFA1404002), the National Natural Science Foundation of China (Grant Nos.
-U20A20218, 61525504, and 61435011), the Anhui Initiative in Quantum Information Technologies (Grant No. AHY020200), and the Major Science and Technology Projects in Anhui Province (Grant No. 202203a13010001).
+T2495253, 61525504, and 61435011).
+B.L. conducted the physical experiments and developed the theoretical model.
+D.-S.D. conceived the idea and supported the project.